microsoft/IIoT/HOL/IOTHubPiHackathon/AzureFunction/README.md

     <img src="/HOL/IOTHubPiHackathon/images/CreateFunction3.jpg" width="30%" height="30%" />
     </p>
 5. Once the Function app is created, click the function (the function icon is the one in the shape of a lightning bolt)
-1. As of the date when this lab was updated, Azure Function V2 is in preview.
-For the labs, we want to use generally available services so that any changes made to preview code does not affect the lab material.
-As such, we will need to revert the Azure Functions service to V1 using the following steps.
+1. On the day this lab was updated, the default version of Azure Functions that gets provisioned is V2 which is in preview.
+For the labs, we want to use generally available (GA) services so that any changes made to preview code in the backend does not affect the lab material.
+As such, we will need to revert the default version of Azure Functions to V1 using the following steps.
   - Click the newly created Azure Function.
   - Click the "Platform features" tab.
   - Click "Function app settings"